fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 ## 2. Spin Build and Spin Up - Build and run the application

-You are now ready to build your application using `spin build`, which will invoke each component's `[component.build.command]` from `spin.toml`:
+You are now ready to build your application using `spin build`, which will invoke each component's `[component.MYAPP.build.command]` from `spin.toml`.

+> For JS and TS apps, use `npm install` to fetch and install all the usual dependencies.

 E.g.:
 ```bash